Transient User and Developer Manual

 Function: transient-format obj

-This generic function formats and returns obj for display.
+This generic function formats and returns OBJ for display.

 When this function is called, then the current buffer is some temporary buffer.
 If you need the buffer from which the prefix command was invoked to be current, then do so by temporarily making transient--source-buffer current.